Effective from 10th January 2022

 (h) compliance with any change in law or change in regulation which would prohibit the performance of any obligation pursuant to this Agreement.

-12.4 If any Force Majeure Event occurs, the date(s) for performance of the affected obligation(s) shall be postponed for so long as is made necessary by the Force Majeure Event, provided that if any Force Majeure Event continues for a period of or exceeding 30 (thirty) days the non-affected Party shall have the right to terminate this Agreement forthwith on written notice to the affected Party.
+12.4.
+If any Force Majeure Event occurs, the date(s) for performance of the affected obligation(s) shall be postponed for so long as is made necessary by the Force Majeure Event, provided that if any Force Majeure Event continues for a period of or exceeding thirty (30) days the non-affected Party shall have the right to terminate this Agreement forthwith on written notice to the affected Party.
 Each Party shall use its reasonable endeavours to minimise the effects of any Force Majeure Event.

 (a) sent by personal delivery, registered post or recorded delivery to the other Party at the address specified in this Agreement (or such other address as is notified to the other Party in writing); or

-(b) sent by email or facsimile to that Party, using the details provided in the Order Form provided that email and/or facsimile shall not be sufficient for notices of termination or of a claim.
+(b) sent by email to that Party, using the details provided in the Order Form provided that the email shall be sufficient for notices of termination or of a claim.

 (a) by personal delivery shall be deemed to have been given upon the day on which it is actually received by the relevant Party;

-(b) by registered post or recorded delivery shall be deemed to be served seven (7) Business Days following the day of posting;
+(b) by registered post or recorded delivery shall be deemed to be served three (3) Business Days following the day of posting; and

 Save in respect of Associates of Lumi, a person who is not a Party to this Agreement has no enforceable benefit or any right to enforce any term of this Agreement.